Glamp Stitchalot 2016

 What is Glamp Stitchalot?

-Glamp Stitchalot is a whole new take on the camps we've held in the past.
+Glamp Stitchalot is a new take on any sewing retreat you've attended in the past.
 We're bringing you two to three times as many teachers and tons of hands-on instruction.
 Plus, the whole weekend is held at beautiful Kensington Court, a luxury hotel in Ann Arbor, Michigan.

 You will arrive at Kensington Court on Thursday afternoon for check in at 4 p.m.
 That evening, you will join other campers and our fabulous teachers for a welcome mixer with a strolling dinner.
 Thursday's events will be casual and low-key.
 We understand it's a travel day for most people so we'll just be relaxing and preparing for the fun ahead!

 Friday and Saturday will start with breakfast catered by the hotel and then we'll jump right into classes.
-This is where things diverge from the system of our regular Camp Stitchalot.
 Campers will be divided into smaller groups for instruction and throughout the weekend, teachers will rotate from group to group for classes (more about that below).
 Each day will include three classes with brief breaks and one opportunity for a catered snack lunch and coffee break midday.

 After classes, you'll get a short break to go back to your room before a plated dinner.
 After that, we'll have plenty of fun evening events planned.
 We can't tell you what all those are, because what's the fun in that?!
 In addition to dinner and parties, our sewing room will be open as late as you'd like, if you feel like continuing class work or just sewing your own projects.